virajbhartiya/RecallOS/extension/INSTALLATION.md

 - Look for RecallOS in the list and click the pin icon to pin it to the toolbar
 - Check if the extension is enabled in the extensions page

-### Wallet Connection Issues
+### API Connection Issues

-**Problem**: Can't connect your wallet to the extension
+**Problem**: Can't connect the extension to the API

 **Solutions**:
-- Make sure you have a wallet installed (MetaMask, etc.)
-- Ensure your wallet is unlocked
+- Ensure the API server is running and reachable
-- Try refreshing the extension popup
+- Verify the API URL in the extension settings
-- Check that you're on the correct network (Sepolia testnet)
+- Check browser DevTools console for errors

 ### Permission Errors